ROCm/HIP/docs/how-to/unified_memory.rst

     int main() {
         int *a, *b, *c;

-        // Allocate memory for a, b and c that is accessible to both device and host codes. hipMallocManaged(&a, sizeof(*a));
+        // Allocate memory for a, b, and c accessible to both device and host codes. hipMallocManaged(&a, sizeof(*a));
         hipMallocManaged(&b, sizeof(*b));
         hipMallocManaged(&c, sizeof(*c));

-        // Set memory advise for a, b, and c to be accessed by the CPU. hipMemAdvise(a, sizeof(*a), hipMemAdviseSetPreferredLocation, hipCpuDeviceId);
+        // Set memory advice for a, b, and c to be accessed by the CPU. hipMemAdvise(a, sizeof(*a), hipMemAdviseSetPreferredLocation, hipCpuDeviceId);
         hipMemAdvise(b, sizeof(*b), hipMemAdviseSetPreferredLocation, hipCpuDeviceId);
         hipMemAdvise(c, sizeof(*c), hipMemAdviseSetPreferredLocation, hipCpuDeviceId);

-        // Additionally, set memory advise for a, b, and c to be read mostly from the device 0. constexpr int device = 0;
+        // Additionally, set memory advice for a, b, and c to be read mostly from the device 0. constexpr int device = 0;
         hipMemAdvise(a, sizeof(*a), hipMemAdviseSetReadMostly, device);
         hipMemAdvise(b, sizeof(*b), hipMemAdviseSetReadMostly, device);